-Spring is finally here and I cannot wait for warmer whether and being able to take my reading outdoors.
-For now I’ll settle for warmer whether so I can in the least open my windows!
+Spring is finally here and I cannot wait for warmer weather and be able to take my reading outdoors.
+For now, I’ll settle for warmer weather so I can in the least open my windows!
 C’mon Spring!
 Anyway, here we have it, a list of the titles I will be digging my nose in this month.
 Any on or find their way to your to-be-read list?

 Our Little Secret by Roz Nay

 Synopsis: Roz Nay’s Our Little Secret is a twisted tale of love, pain, and revenge that will stay with the reader long after they turn the last page.